-Don’t just rely on HR to deliver the induction programme, look at how team members in other departments can get involved in presenting information.
-This way your new employee will get to physically move around their new working environment and meet their new colleagues.
+Don’t just rely on HR to deliver the induction programme; look at how team members in other departments can get involved in presenting information.
+This way, your new employee will get to physically move around their new working environment and meet their new colleagues.

-There’s a lot that goes into creating an organisation’s culture – from vision and values, to behaviour, language and much more.
-Culture is something which takes time to grow and develop, but a positive, clean and safe working environment can quickly make a difference to employees.
+There’s a lot that goes into creating an organisation’s culture – from vision and values to behaviour, language and much more.
+Culture takes time to grow and develop, so you need to go into the process with that in mind.

-5. Training & development
+5. Training and development

-Research by PricewaterhouseCoopers (PwC) found that a quarter of 18-24 year old employees would choose a four-day training programme over financial rewards.
+Research by PricewaterhouseCoopers (PwC) found that a quarter of 18-24-year-old employees would choose a four-day training programme over financial rewards.
 This is also the same group that the Employee Outlook identified as being most at risk of leaving your organisation.